DanielCufino/devrel-public-workshops/README.md

    ![Forking the repository](img/fork_repo.png)

-2. Make sure you are on the `intro-to-airflow-astro` branch.
+2. Make sure you are on the `airflow-quickstart-workshop` branch.
 3. Click on the green "Code" button and select the "Codespaces" tab.
 4. Click on the 3 dots and then `+ New with options...` to create a new Codespace with a configuration, make sure to select a Machine type of at least `4-core`.